Borja Valero

-Borja Valero Iglesias ([ˈboɾxa βaˈleɾo]; born 12 January 1985) is a Spanish professional footballer who plays as a midfielder.
+Borja Valero Iglesias ([ˈboɾxa βaˈleɾo]; born 12 January 1985) is a Spanish former professional footballer who played as a midfielder.

 He began his career with Real Madrid but did not have any impact with its first team, and played for Mallorca and in England for West Bromwich Albion before joining Villarreal in 2010.
 He also spent nine years in the Italian Serie A, with Fiorentina and Inter Milan.

 Over five seasons, Valero amassed La Liga totals of 139 games and 16 goals.
 He made one appearance for the Spain national team.

 Club career

 Real Madrid

 Valero was born in Madrid, and began his football career as a youngster in the ranks of Real Madrid.
-He made his first appearance for the reserve side in Segunda División B as a second-half substitute, took part in the playoffs to earn promotion and played two full seasons in Segunda División.
+He made his first appearance for the reserve side in the Segunda División B as a second-half substitute, took part in the playoffs to earn promotion then spent two full seasons with them in the Segunda División.

-Valero played only twice for the first team: given his debut by Fabio Capello against Écija on 25 October 2006, replacing Javi García after 60 minutes of a match for the Copa del Rey, he also featured once in the UEFA Champions League, substituting Miguel Ángel Nieto in a 2–2 away draw with Dynamo Kyiv in the group stage.
+Valero played only twice for the first team: given his debut by Fabio Capello against Écija on 25 October 2006, replacing Javi García after 60 minutes of a match in the Copa del Rey, he also featured once in the UEFA Champions League, substituting Miguel Ángel Nieto in a 2–2 away draw with Dynamo Kyiv in the group stage.

 Mallorca

 In August 2007, Valero signed a five-year contract with Mallorca following his release from Real Madrid.
-He scored his first La Liga goals in a 7–1 home win over Recreativo on 9 March 2008, and added another a month later, against his former team in a 1–1 home draw.
+He scored his first La Liga goals in a 7–1 home win over Recreativo de Huelva on 9 March 2008, and added another a month later, against his former team in a 1–1 home draw.

 Valero scored the first goal on 11 May 2008, as his side came back from 2–0 down to beat Barcelona in Frank Rijkaard's last home game as the latter's manager.
 He made 17 starts and played a total of 1,892 minutes during the season, helping to a seventh-place finish.

 In mid-August 2008, Mallorca's president stated that he had rejected bids from West Bromwich Albion for Valero and Óscar Trejo, but a week later, the former signed for the latter – newly promoted to the Premier League – for a club record fee of €7 million (£4.7 million).
 He agreed a four-year contract, with the option of a further year.